-The first time I visited to Obernai in the Alsace, I remember hearing church bells as we approached this tiny village.
+The first time I visited Obernai in the Alsace, I remember hearing church bells as we approached this tiny village.
 Visiting several times since, the precious town looks like it stepped out of “Beauty and the Beast.”
-This summer my friend Shelly and daughter Katy came along and we decided to have a sing-along with Belle’s greatest hits.
-The information center located right off the main square makes it very easy to find an English map and find yourself around.
+The information center, located right off the main square, makes it very easy to find an English map and find yourself around.

-Every Thursday from 8 a.m to 12 p.m. on the main square in Obernai, there is an amazing farmer’s and flea market and it goes on from street to street to street.
-You will find the freshest of meats, cheese, tea, herbs, fish, clothes, shoes, linens, oh and an occasional mattress stand.
-Random I know, but don’t knock it!
+Every Thursday from 8 a.m to noon on the main square in Obernai, there is an amazing farmer’s and flea market and it goes on from street to street to street.
+You will find the freshest of meats, cheese, tea, herbs, fish, clothes, shoes, linens, and an occasional mattress stand.
+It’s random, but don’t knock it!
 Someone may need a mattress.

 Dotted with several delectable eateries, it will be a difficult decision where to dine in Obernai.
-Whether you give a try to Les Petites Casseroles or the Winston Restaurant Le Freiburg, you will not be disappointed.
-This visit we tried the Winston Le Freiburg.
+Whether you give a try to Les Petites Casseroles, a unique restaurant where your dish is served in small casserole dishes and the combination are mouth-watering with cheese, bacon and pasta, or the Winston Restaurant Le Freiburg, you will not be disappointed.

-This August they will also be celebrating the 19th Festival of Pottery with local potters, workshops, music and French culinary specialties prepared on-site.
+Soufflenheim is also famous for hosting an annual Festival of Pottery, which features local potters, workshops, music and French culinary specialties prepared on-site.

 Author’s Profile: Wendy Payne is a military spouse and lives with her family in Stuttgart, Germany.
 She is a freelance writer, blogger and photographer.
 She also enjoys gardening, hiking, yoga and sharing Europe with people.